caldofran/caldofran.github.io/README.md

 At [Next Chance Invest](https://www.linkedin.com/company/nextchance-invest/about/) I was the iOS Lead Developer in charge of the build process of the Critizen app.

-My main responsibilities were defining the iOS app architecture, lead the development process as well as managing the iOS development team.
+My main responsibilities were defining the iOS app architecture, leading the development process as well as managing the iOS development team.

 ## Minube